 Benefits

-Overall Health
+Overall health

-This is a real challenge for most organizations because there is no central location where all this data can reside.
-Typically this information can be found in several non-integrated sources (e.g. project schedules, PowerPoint presentations, and Spreadsheets).
+This is a real challenge for most organizations because there is no central location where all these data can reside.
+Typically this information can be found in several nonintegrated sources (e.g., project schedules, PowerPoint presentations, and spreadsheets).

-According to extensive research on the risks of using spreadsheets within business, the majority of spreadsheets (>90%) contain errors.
-The research goes on to say that “because spreadsheets are rarely tested these errors remain.
-Recent research has shown that about 50% of spreadsheet models used operationally in large businesses [have] material defects” (EuSpRiG 2012).
+According to extensive research by the European Spreadsheet Risk Interest Group (2012), page 1 on the risks of using spreadsheets within business, the majority of spreadsheets (>90%) contain errors.
+The research goes on to say that “because spreadsheets are rarely tested, these errors remain.
+Recent research has shown that about 50% of spreadsheet models used operationally in large businesses [have] material defects.”
+[AU: page for quote?]

-The Microsoft Enterprise Project Management (EPM) solution centralizes all of this Project Operational / Performance data into a centralized SQL database where the data integrity can be properly managed.
-In addition, because the data is located in a common “shared” repository, it can be viewed (in real time) where the information can be grouped, filtered, and provided on a secure need-to-know basis using views.
+The Microsoft EPM solution centralizes all of this project operational/performance data into a centralized SQL database where data integrity can be properly managed.
+In addition, because the data are located in a common “shared” repository, they can be viewed (in real time) and grouped, filtered, and provided on a secure need-to-know basis using views.

-Figure 4.12 illustrates how projects can now be managed centrally, providing the right-level of detail that is appropriate and sufficient to the applicable end-user role (i.e. not inundating them with all of the gory details of the project).
+Figure 4.12 illustrates how projects can be managed centrally, providing the right level of detail that is appropriate and sufficient to the applicable end user role (i.e., not inundating users with all of the gory details of the project).

-Figure 4.12: Managing the Projects (Source: Advisicon) [04-12-managingProjects.tif]
+Figure 4.12 Managing the Projects [04-12-managingProjects.tif]

+Source: Advisicon

-Information can also be extracted at any time, from any view, to Excel, Visio, and other data tools, to be manipulated, formatted, emailed, or even printed on sheets of paper should a report be required for a meeting (where for some strange reason, there are no computers or projection screens allowed).
+Information can also be extracted at any time, from any view, to Excel, Visio, and other data tools, to be manipulated, formatted, e-mailed, or even printed, should a report be required for a meeting (where, for some strange reason, no computers or projection screens are allowed).

 Figure 4.13 illustrates an example of a project that has reached the Manage stage of the project lifecycle.
-Here for example, is where analysis of the project is performed, based on reports such as milestones, schedule and cost variance, and forecast of key target dates and deliverables.
+Here, for example, is where analysis of the project is performed, based on reports such as milestones, schedule and cost variance, and forecast of key target dates and deliverables.

-Figure 4.13: Project Manage Stage (Source: Advisicon) [04-13-projectManageStage.tif]
+Figure 4.13 Project Manage Stage [04-13-projectManageStage.tif]

+Source: Advisicon

 Business Intelligence / Reporting

 By now, you are probably realizing that it makes sense to track project performance in a manner similar to how we track financial performance.
 What are the actuals relative to the plan?
 Are we on budget?
-On Schedule?
+On schedule?
 While we are tracking, we also need to be producing quality deliverables that meet the needs of the stakeholders.

 One of the key challenges that organizations of all sizes struggle with is how to make sense of all the data.
-Spreadsheets and PowerPoint presentations are commonplace, however so are the 11th hour fire drills that are associated with their preparation.
+Spreadsheets and PowerPoint presentations are commonplace; however, so are the eleventh-hour fire drills that are associated with their preparation.

-Business Intelligence is critical for decision makers in order for them to make good business directions.
-Project Portfolio Intelligence must also become a critical approach to planning and managing the enterprise investments in the organization’s critical resources; and Business Intelligence and reporting must become pervasive throughout all phases of the project portfolio lifecycle.
+BI is critical for decision makers in order for them to make good business directions.
+Project portfolio intelligence must also become a critical approach to planning and managing the enterprise investments in the organization’s critical resources; and BI and reporting must become pervasive throughout all phases of the project portfolio lifecycle.
+This list breaks out the key components that BI can be used to clarify and provide good analysis.[AU: introduce next list.]

-Planning – ensuring that we are collecting and analyzing total demand, aligning to business priorities, detailing the work breakdown, estimating the resources.
+Planning.
+Ensuring that we are collecting and analyzing total demand, aligning to business priorities, detailing the work breakdown, estimating the resources

-Managing – monitoring and controlling the execution of the projects.
+Managing.
+Monitoring and controlling project execution

-Business Intelligence and Reporting – to support better decision making.
+BI and reporting.
+To support better decision making

-According to Wikipedia, the generally accepted definition of Business Intelligence (BI) “is a set of methodologies, processes, architectures, and technologies that transform raw data into meaningful and useful information used to enable more effective strategic, tactical, and operational insights and decision-making” (Wikipedia 2012).
+According to Wikipedia, the generally accepted definition of business intelligence is “a set of methodologies, processes, architectures, and technologies that transform raw data into meaningful and useful information used to enable more effective strategic, tactical, and operational insights and decision making.”.